 2. Product Feature Spotlight

 A product feature spotlight highlights a single useful feature per spotlight.
-This is better than digesting and explaining the entirety of your platform in one video.
+One useful feature at a time beats cramming the whole platform into one video.

 Showing too much, too soon, can be the downfall of many SaaS businesses.
 They create a dashboard, click through all the tabs, and keep the people who are watching interested in the content.
-But most of the people are interested in the feature for which the problem is solved.
+Most viewers only care about the feature that solves their problem.

 3. Customer Pain Point: Your Solution